issackelly/django-improved-inlines/README.markdown

 Dependancies
 ------------

-* BeautifulSoup (http://www.crummy.com/software/BeautifulSoup/) is required to use the blog and, subsequently, the inlines app.
+* BeautifulSoup (http://www.crummy.com/software/BeautifulSoup/) is required to use the inlines app.

 Usage
 -----